-I am currently passing through a so called ‘in between space’, if you recall the expression from one of my past posts, doing a shift in my life to another stage.
+I am currently passing through a so-called ‘in-between space’, if you recall the expression from one of my past posts, doing a shift in my life to another stage.
 This one seems to be more complex, deeper, and in a way bigger than some others.
-However, I am preparing for it for few years now, and this year things are finally realising.
-I have a strong inner feeling that everything, including me, finally, is ready to really do it, to go for it fully.
-And still I can notice here and there some questioning thoughts, feelings, and fears.
-Either in myself, or reflecting from other people.
+However, I have been preparing for it for a few years now, and this year things are finally realized.
+I have a strong inner feeling that everything, including me, finally, is finally ready to do it, to go for it fully.
+And still, I can notice here and there some questioning thoughts, feelings, and fears.
+Either in myself or reflecting on other people.
 I guess it is just a final check in a sense ‘Ready, babe?’, or maybe it is still some clearing, healing, and peeling process of the old and outgrown going on.
 Anyway, the ‘Trust’ issue comes out as the answer, again and again.

-I mean, really, how much of trust is there, if I am trying to control the shift how it should unfold and how the outcome should happen, and how much energy do I use to make my challenge ‘big enough’ to be worth to do the change I wish to do?
+I mean, really, how much trust is there, if I am trying to control the shift how it should unfold and how the outcome should happen, and how much energy do I use to make my challenge ‘big enough’ to be worth doing the change I wish to do?

-Being coached through this process I have realised that it is enough to be ‘just’ all in – to be committed, to trust myself, my skills and ability to meet with challenges as they come along, to take it one day at a time, to be present, open to learn, and willing to co-create.
+Being coached through this process I have realized that it is enough to be ‘just’ all in – to be committed, to trust myself, my skills, and my ability to meet with challenges as they come along, to take it one day at a time, to be present, open to learning, and willing to co-create.
 And the next day you repeat.

 I still have some ‘weak’ moments, when I get lost in my thoughts.
 I had one quite recently actually.
 They usually happen when I am not taking proper care of myself and not paying enough attention to my energy flow.
 This last one was due to similar circumstances.
-That day I felt exhausted, and I was not all energetic and optimistic as usual, and I was not feeling very passionate about my new life that I am creating right now.
-And than there was a moment when I hit the tipping point.
+That day I felt exhausted, I was not as energetic and optimistic as usual, and I was not feeling very passionate about the new life that I was creating right now.
+And then there was a moment when I hit the tipping point.
 Instantly I just heard inside me ‘Finally.
 What took you so long?!’
 It was a point when I let it drop and melt what needed to be dropped and melted down at that moment.
-And than I faced with what is that I am trying to hide or overlay in these kind of ‘over-all’ moments and periods.
+Then I faced what is that I was trying to hide or overlay in these kinds of ‘overall’ moments and periods.
 It is my creative energy, my inner power, and my shine.
-And what I can create with, when being fully exposed, and to use my energy in the best possible way.
+And what I can create when being fully exposed, and using my energy in the best possible way.

 So, Be All In.
 One Day at a time.
 Do Shine Fully and Create Amazingly.